fallenapollonian/fallenapollonian.github.io/articles/racism.md

 In Canada, 40.9% of blacks reported experiencing discrimination or unfair treatment in the past 5 years due to their race or skin color, compared to 13.8% of First Nations, Metis, or Inuit, 19% of other groups designated as visible minorities, and 2.8% of non-Indigenous, non-visible minorities [(Statistics Canada, 2022)](https://www150.statcan.gc.ca/n1/pub/85-002-x/2022001/article/00002/tbl/tbl01-eng.htm).

+## Interracial Relationships

+Interracial couples are 50% more likely to divorce, although it is not a major predictor compared to many other predictors [(Kreider, 2000;](https://www.census.gov/content/dam/Census/library/publications/2000/demo/interracial-instability.pdf)  [Bratter & King, 2008)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1741-3729.2008.00491.x).

+Adolescents involved in interracial relationships are more likely to terminate their relationships, although there is no difference in stability.
+Adolescents involved are also less likely to reveal their relationships to their families, to the public eye, and less likely to meet their partners' parents [(Wang et al., 2006)](https://www.sciencedirect.com/science/article/abs/pii/S0049089X04000882).

+Interracial marriage is associated with increases in severe distress for men or women of many racial groups [(Bratter & Eschbach, 2006)](https://www.sciencedirect.com/science/article/abs/pii/S0049089X05000438).

+Among non-blacks there is more stigma and disapproval attached to relationships with blacks than to relationships with members of other groups [(Kroeger & Williams, 2011)](https://pubmed.ncbi.nlm.nih.gov/22081799/).

+Interracial couples elicit disgust and are dehumanized relative to same-race couples [(Skinner & Hudac, 2017)](https://www.sciencedirect.com/science/article/abs/pii/S0022103116300555).

+People in same-race dyads tend to express more positive attitudes about their partners, feeling less negatively, have more friendly nonverbal behavior, and score higher on performance measures, than those in interracial dyads [(Toosi et al., 2012)](https://sci-hub.ru/https://doi.org/10.1037/a0025767).

+Some congenital malformations are more common amongst births to parents of mixed race-ethnicity, while others are less common [(Yang et al., 2004)](https://archive.ph/5kPn1).

+Oxytocin creates intergroup bias because it motivates in-group favoritism and to a lesser extent out-group derogation [(De Dreu et al., 2010)](https://archive.ph/2bm3).

+Interracial marriage is significantly associated with higher mortality risk than same-race marriages, even after controlling for sociodemographic covariates [(Yu & Zhang, 2012)](https://paa2012.populationassociation.org/papers/122630#:~:text=Pooled%20Data%20from%201986%20to,controlling%20for%20socio%2Ddemographic%20covariates.).

+Mixed race adolescents had higher risk when compared with single race adolescents on general health questions, school experience, smoking and drinking, among other risk variables [(Udry et al., 2003)](https://archive.ph/dZqP1).

+US students of mixed race are more likely than others to suffer from depression, substance abuse, sleep problems, and various aches and pains [(Williamson, 2003)](https://archive.ph/Js25I).

+Those of mixed black-white ancestry fall between blacks and whites in regard to self-rated overall health and have the worst self-rated mental health [(Veenstra, 2017)](https://archive.ph/0Ezku).

+People are genetically inclined to choose as social partners those who resemble themselves at a genetic level [(Rushton & Bons, 2005)](https://sci-hub.ru/https://doi.org/10.1111/j.0956-7976.2005.01574.x).

 </div>